tzlion/xboop/README.md

 For Linux you will always need to run it as superuser to allow port access.

 Options may be:
-* `-x` for xboo cable mode, otherwise will use GBlink cable mode
+* `-l` for GBlink cable mode, otherwise will use xboo cable mode
 * `-pXXXX` to use a specified port address for your parallel port, default is `0378`

 If everything has worked it should handshake with the GBA, the GBA will make a chime sound and the Nintendo logo will